“To most people the “homeless” are nothing more than vague faces of poverty reflected in the mirror of a society afraid to even look, much less help.

 While traveling the country, making people laugh, in the late 1980s he began to see more and more “homeless” landing on the streets of our nation.

-With Harry Chapin, Sir Bob Geldoff and John Mellencamp as inspirations and examples of artists who have used their celebrity to bring people together for a cause, Ken brought together his media friends in radio, television and the press along with politicians and the service providers to create the first Homeless Awareness Project Tent City in 1990.
+With Harry Chapin, Sir Bob Geldoff and John Mellencamp as inspirations and examples of artists who have used their celebrity to bring people together for a cause, Ken brought together his media friends in radio, television and the press along with politicians and the service providers to create the first Homeless Awareness Project Tent City in Toledo in 1990.
 This was a week-long community collaboration event for and WITH the homeless designed to get people off the streets, provide services, and prepare the chronically homeless on the streets for winter, provide food, clothing, bonding, and lots of music and entertainment.

 With the yoke of addiction off his back, he then began the hard work to obtain financial and domestic autonomy.